Rookhope: The Rookhope Ride

-The Rookhope Ride is a border ballad rescued and noted down by Joseph Ritson from the chanting of George Collingwood of Boltsburn near Rookhope about 1785.
+The Rookhope Ride is a border ballad collected by Joseph Ritson from the chanting of George Collingwood of Boltsburn near Rookhope about 1785.
 The date of the action (a raid) is precise: 6 December 1569, when robbers from Tynedale made a foray into Weardale.

 W. H. Auden

 The poet W. H. Auden was familiar with this whole area of the North Pennines and its derelict lead mines, having visited Rookhope at the age of 12 in 1919.
 In his poem New Year Letter (1941) he wrote that it was in Rookhope that he first became aware of himself as an individual: